Conjugacies of model sets: Preliminaries on point sets and their dynamical systems

-A Delone set has {\em finite local complexity\/}, or FLC, if for each $R>0$ the set $\{B_R(0)\cap(\Lambda-x)|x\in\Lambda\}$ is finite, or stated differently, the number of $R$-patches occuring at points of $\Lambda$ and counted up to translation is finite.
-A Delone set is {\em repetitive\/} if for every patch $P$ of $\Lambda$, there exists an $R$ such that every $R$-patch of $\Lambda$ contains at least one translated copy of $P$. {\em Henceforth all Delone sets in this paper will be assumed to have FLC and to be repetitive.}
+A Delone set has {\em finite local complexity\/}, or FLC, if for each $R>0$ the set $\{B_R(0)\cap(\Lambda-x)|x\in\Lambda\}$ is finite.
+That is, if the number of $R$-patches occuring at points of $\Lambda$ and counted up to translation is finite.
+A Delone set is {\em repetitive\/} if for every patch $P$ of $\Lambda$, there exists an $R$ such that every $R$-patch of $\Lambda$ contains at least one translated copy of $P$. {\em All Delone sets considered in this paper have FLC and are repetitive.}

-Delone sets are associated with dynamical systems as follows.
-We pick a metric on the space of Delone sets with given inner and outer radii $r$ and $R$ such that two Delone sets are close if their restriction to a large ball around the origin are close in the Hausdorff metric.
-If the Delone sets have FLC, this means that they agree exactly on a large ball, up to a small translation. $\R^d$ acts on the space of Delone sets by translation.
-The closure of the orbit of a Delone set $\Lambda$ is called the {\em continuous hull\/} of $\Lambda$, and is denoted $\Omega_\Lambda$, or just $\Omega$ when there is no ambiguity about which Delone set is being considered.
-If $\Lambda$ is a repetitive FLC Delone set, then $(\Omega_\Lambda, \R^d)$ is a minimal dynamical system.
-We will also consider the {\em canonical transversal\/} $\Xi_\Lambda$ (or simply $\Xi$) of $\Omega_\Lambda$ which is given by the closure of the set $\{\Lambda-x:x\in\Lambda\}$. $\Xi_\Lambda$ consists of all point patterns of $\Omega_\Lambda$ that contain the origin.
+Delone sets are associated with dynamical systems, an idea which goes back to \cite{Rudolph} (see, for instance \cite{ABKL} for a recent description).
+We pick a metric on the space of Delone sets with given inner and outer radii $r$ and $R$ such that two Delone sets are close if their restriction to a large ball around the origin agree exactly, up to a small translation.\footnote{Some authors merely require the restrictions of the Delone sets to the large ball to be close in the Hausdorff metric.
+If the Delone sets have FLC, this yields the same topology as our definition.
+However, when working with Delone sets that do not have FLC, the two topologies are different.} $\R^d$ acts on the space of Delone sets by translation.
+The closure of the orbit of a Delone set $\Lambda$ is called the {\em continuous hull\/} of $\Lambda$, and is denoted $\Omega_\Lambda$, or just $\Omega$ when there is no ambiguity about which Delone set is being considered. $\Omega_\Lambda$ is compact if and only if $\Lambda$ has FLC.
+As a result, if $\Lambda$ has FLC and $\Omega_{\Lambda'}$ is homeomorphic to $\Omega_\Lambda$, then $\Lambda'$ also has FLC.